Faye Wong: 2010–present: Partial comeback

 One of Wong's comeback concerts in Hong Kong in 2011.
 The concert was directed by Wong Kar-Wai.

 Wong made her comeback at the 2010 CCTV New Year's Gala, covering Li Jian's ballad "Legend" (傳奇).
 From October 2010 to June 2012, she embarked on her Faye Wong Comeback Tour 2010–2012 across Asia.
-Since then, Wong has sporadically released singles, mostly theme songs for Chinese movies.
-One of these songs is a duet with Alibaba co-founder Jack Ma titled “Feng Qing Yang” (風清揚), the theme song for Ma's short film, Gong Shou Dao (2017).
-She also attends fashion shows, shoots advertisements, and makes appearances in gala performances on national TV.
+Since then, Wong has released new music only sporadically, mostly theme songs for films, including three songs for works by her friend, filmmaker Zhang Yibai.
+She also recorded the duet “Because of Love” (因為愛情) with Eason Chan, both managed by Katie Chan, for Li Yapeng’s final film Eternal Moment (2011), and later collaborated with Alibaba founder Jack Ma on “Feng Qing Yang” (風清揚), the theme song for Ma's short film Gong Shou Dao (2017).
+Although her post-comeback releases remain highly popular, some regard them as driven more by personal connections and commercial considerations than by the artistic distinctiveness of her Hong Kong–era work.
+In addition, Wong has appeared at fashion shows for her favored brand Céline during Phoebe Philo’s tenure, filmed advertisements, and performed at gala events on national TV.

+In 2015, a devoted fan, Xie Qi, then a 19-year-old student in Canada, assembled and produced Perfunctory (敷衍), a reconstruction of Wong's aborted album under Cinepoly as a follow-up to Di-Dar.
+In 1997, after Wong left Cinepoly to join EMI Records, the nearly completed album was shelved and its recordings were split across two EPs Toy (玩具) and Help Yourself (自便) and two compilation albums.
+Xie’s project, which secured licenses for the recordings and previously unreleased photographs used as the album cover, was presented as an attempt to reconstruct the intended album.

 Since 2014, following losses sustained by her boyfriend Nicholas Tse’s business ventures—especially his F/X company Post Production Office, which was acquired by Digital Domain in January 2016—Wong had been planning to stage another concert after her comeback tour.
 She held a press conference in Beijing on 9 September 2016 to announce her one-time concert, Faye’s Moments Live 2016 (幻樂一場), in Shanghai.
 The concert generated controversy over its high ticket prices, which had already been reduced by the Shanghai government from even higher proposed rates before their release.
 It was also criticized for its exclusive, high-society atmosphere, as tickets were mainly distributed through “complimentary offers” and “charitable donations” rather than public sales.
 The limited availability led to widespread ticket scalping and fueled conspiracy theories about the organizers’ possible complicity, culminating in a government crackdown and a last-minute price crash of unsaleable tickets on the secondary market.